msdeep14/getAheadWithMe/LowLevelDesign/Concurrency/README.md

 #### Deadlock Handling
 ##### Deadlock Prevention
-Don't let system to enter into deadlock state by avoiding any of the four conditions specified in above section.
+Don't let system enter into deadlock state by avoiding any of the four conditions specified in above section.

 ##### Deadlock Avoidance
-The resource request is analyzed before-hand to ensure it will not cause any deadlock situation in the future.
-To perform this analysis, it requires all the information in advance around how resources will be requested/used in future.
+The resource request is analyzed before-hand to ensure if it can cause any deadlock situations in the future.
+To perform this analysis, it requires all the information in advance around how resources will be requested/used in the future.
 Deadlock avoidance algorithm - [Banker's algorithm](https://en.wikipedia.org/wiki/Banker%27s_algorithm).

 ##### Deadlock Detection